oscarbenjamin/blog/_sources/wip/data-structures-1/index.rst.txt

 any repeating expression.
 Every place in the expression that features the same expression like ``tan(x)`` for example will just reuse the previously created expression.
-Now our expression becomes a *directed acyclic graph* (DAG) and looks more like this (this diagram does not capture the ordering of the args but it is easier for me to draw like this with graphviz):
+Now our expression becomes a *directed acyclic graph* (DAG) and its representation as a data structure is more like this:

-.. graphviz:: diff_graph.dot
+.. graphviz:: diff_graph_2.dot

 What we can see here is that this DAG has fewer nodes than the original tree which will obviously save on memory.
 In practice a lot of the time this is what